ReconElement/ReconElement/README.md

 - 👋 Hi, I’m @ReconElement aka Omkar Panda
 - 👀 I’m interested in Web Programming and some low latency programming
 - 🌱 I’m currently wired in
-- 💞️ Everything here is hand typed, no vibe coded or AI slop
+- 💞️ Everything here is hand typed, with passion
 - 📫 How to reach me omkarpanda895@gmail.com

 <!---